TBounds/ScapeGoat/README.md

 This program outputs to the console the tree as if it were rotated left onto its side.

-This program is a self-balancing, binary search tree which mostly implements the ScapeGoat algorithm but also implements the Day Stout Warren for rebuild, build, and flatten.
+This program is a self-balancing, binary search tree which mostly implements the ScapeGoat algorithm but also implements the Day-Stout-Warren algorithm for rebuild, build, and flatten.

 This program checks if the inserted node is too deep, based on the alpha weight, finds the scapegoat, and then rebalances on that scapegoat.